Frequently asked questions

 Will you do sound design for us?

 Quite possibly.
 Tell me what you want me to do.
-Money is going to make a difference because I'm currently up shit creek financially, but it will also make a difference how much I'm going to enjoy doing this.
+As I said, I won't take cheap/free work that undercuts other sound designers, but it will also make a difference how much I'm going to enjoy doing this.
 A challenging sound plot for a play I love beats an easy and laborious job for something tedious and predictable.
-(I wince harder and harder once I identify terrible lines in a terrible play, and hear them repeated over and over.)
+(When I identify terrible lines in a terrible play, and hear them repeated over and over, I wince harder.)

 Please bear in mind I do all of this on top of a full-time job.
 I can only take on a finite number of jobs before I run out of time to do this.
-Don't assume I can take weeks of unpaid leave, even if you're paying more - I can't just hand over my work to someone else for a month and pick it up when I return.
+My day job is not like bar job where I can stop working for a few weeks and come back later - I have no-one to delegate work to.
 Joining you on tour is possible, but usually more trouble than it's worth.
 The good news is that I put a lot of care in handover from sound designer to sound operator, and it's always gone smoothly so far.

 However, also bear in mind that sound design isn't the career I'm trying to build for myself.
 I am quite happy to do sound design for Elysium Theatre because I also get to build links as a writer.
 That doesn't mean I'll say no if you only want sound, but all other things being equal, an all-purpose relationship with a theatre company beats a cog in a machine.